dthach4/php-topksort/README.md

 the function `topksort()` sorts the first `$k` values of `$array` in-place (just like the `sort()` PHP function).

 It is possible to specify a comparator function.
-In which case the function will behave more like the `usort()` PHP function.
+In this case, the function will behave more like the `usort()` PHP function.

 A usage example can be found in the `test.php` script, in which you can find a